w3champions/website-backend/README.md

 and your local service should be able to connect to this default mongo address.
 The default is our open test db with connectionstring `mongodb://157.90.1.251:3513`

 If you have your own MongoDb, you need to run the service with a Env Variable Called "MONGO_CONNECTION_STRING" and set it to the corresponding connection string.
-You can also just replace the line in the Startup.cs with the needed connection string (Line 57).
+You can also just replace the line in the Program.cs with your own connection string.

 CAUTION:
 When running locally, the readmodel handling is turned off, unless you set the corresponding env variable.
 But only